sap-tutorials/Tutorials/tutorials/cloudsdk-integrate-cap/cloudsdk-integrate-cap.md

     Save the file.

-2. Add the following code to the newly created file.
+2. Add the following code to the newly created file:

     ```YAML
       ---